-Linear gradient, Square gradient, etc.
+■ Linear Gradient, Rectangular Gradient etc.

-The lowermost five fill types in the list fill the object using a gradient.
-First, select the desired fill type.
-Then, select one of the subtypes in the Gallery.
+The lowermost five fill types in the list allow you to fill the object using a gradient.
+First, open the Fill type list and select the desired type of gradient.
+Then, select one of the subtypes in the Variants list.